-Make sure you do this in a shaded area, and preferably on a day that has mild weather.
+Make sure you do this in a shaded area, preferably on a day with mild weather.
 Using a microfibre or cheesecloth, dry off the vehicle.

 Get a Quality Clay Bar

 Place a freezer bag over your hand and run your hand over your car so that you can detect any particles that have become embedded in the paint, and you should also be able to detect any areas where the paint feels rough and damaged from dirt.

 When you are ready to use the clay bar, cut the clay into manageable pieces that you can easily handle (you want to avoid dropping or ruining the entire bar by accident, right?).

 Repeat this until you see that the dirt is removed.
-If you need to, you can repeat this on the rest of the exterior- remember to use the lubrication first, before applying the clay.
+If you need to, you can repeat this on the rest of the exterior- remember to use the lubrication first before applying the clay.

-Once both sides have been filled with dirt particles, you can then fold the clay and knead it so that you once again have an uncontaminated surface to work with again.
+Once both sides have been filled with dirt particles, you can fold the clay and knead it so that you have an uncontaminated surface to work with again.

 When you have finished and are satisfied that the car is clean, rinse off the lubricant and use the microfiber cloth to dry it off.

 Polish Your Car